AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 In this case, with the layout set to `"horizontal"` / `"vertical"`, only a part of the items is shown at once, and a **paginator** appears, allowing you to flip through them.
 The paginator can be configured: read [Advanced Settings (Paginator)](Advanced_Settings#paginator) to learn more.

 If the layout is `"horizontal-expandable"` / `"vertical-expandable"`, the legend is expanded, and the chart takes up a smaller space.
-You can set a limit to the expansion – see the [Size (Expandable)](#expandable) section.
+Please note that you can set a limit to the expansion – see the [Size (Expandable)](#expandable) section.

 {sample :width 500 :height 500}CS\_Legend\_Basic\_05{sample}